chatchat-space/Langchain-Chatchat/README_en.md

 ![实现原理图2](img/langchain+chatglm2.png)

-🚩 The training or fined-tuning are not involved in the project, but still, one always can improve performance by do these.
+🚩 The training or fine-tuning are not involved in the project, but still, one always can improve performance by do these.

 🌐 [AutoDL image](registry.cn-beijing.aliyuncs.com/chatchat/chatchat:0.2.5) is supported, and in v9 the codes are update